tdryer/hangups/README.md

 ## Running

+Python 3.4 is required (earlier Python 3.x might work but is not tested).

 `cookies.txt` is required to authenticate with Google.
 Copy your Google cookies into this file.
 You can copy them directly from a request header.